farkinga/copypasta/_posts/2023-07-25-ontario-thermostat.md

+---
+layout:     post
+title:      Howto program your thermostat for the summer
+---

-# Howto program your thermostat for the summer: Stay cool while saving money and energy
+## Stay cool while saving money and energy

 If you could make the rest of your summer better, just by spending 5 minutes to program your thermostat, would you do it?